How To Look At A House

-International Residential Code - Signifies access without the necessity for removing a panel or similar obstruction.
+International Residential Code (IRC) - Signifies access without the necessity for removing a panel or similar obstruction.

-Code Check® - Capable of being reached quickly for operation or inspection without the necessity of using tools to remove covers, resorting to ladders, or removing other obstacles.
+National Electrical Code (NEC) - Capable of being reached quickly for operation, or inspection without the necessity of using tools (other than keys) to remove covers, resorting to portable ladders, or climbing over or under or removing obstacles.

 The term accessible is not as restrictive as readily accessible.
 It means that the area or equipment can be reached and opened without causing damage, and allows using tools to gain access.
 Most home inspectors, however, consider a panel that requires removing only a few screws as readily accessible.

 Here’s a few examples of situations at home inspections that are defined as not readily accessible:

 1) A gas water heater had been installed directly under the only attic hatch opening.
 While the seller of the home insisted that “lots of service people” had climbed on top of the water heater to get into the attic, both the home inspector and the termite inspector disclaimed the attic access as dangerous and potentially damaging to the water heater.

 2) Access panels that have been heavily caulked and/or nailed shut, which would be damaged if opened.
 Spa tub compartments often have this problem, as shown below.